uniwue-zpd/dachs-tech-talks/content/talks/introduction-to-nuxt.md

 | API integration | External backend      | Built-in server API with Nitro |
 | Code structure  | Freestyle             | Convention over configuration  |
 | TypeScript      | Optional              | First-class support            |

+> Many features in Nuxt — like SSR, auto-imports, or server APIs — can be added to Vue manually using the unjs ecosystem (e.g., Nitro, H3), but Nuxt packages them into a cohesive and ready-to-use framework.

 ---